Kummirai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The output should be alpha ordered, starting with aa Do not print oo
 Your script file should contain maximum 64 character

+13-print_floatscript
+Prints a number with two decimal places, followed by a new line.

+The number will be stored in the environment variable NUM